BernhardSchmitt/ClickLogger/readme.md

 # ClickLogger

-A mouse event logger with optional screenshot capture, designed as a modern alternative to Microsoft's deprecated Problem Steps Recorder (PSR).
+A mouse event logger with screenshot capture, designed as a modern alternative to Microsoft's deprecated Problem Steps Recorder (PSR).

 ## Features